-1 injured in fire aboard ship at Naval Base San Diego
+11 injured in fire aboard ship at Naval Base San Diego

-SAN DIEGO (AP) — At least one person was treated for smoke inhalation after an explosion and fire Sunday on board a ship at Naval Base San Diego, military officials said.
+SAN DIEGO (AP) — Eleven people suffered minor injuries in after an explosion and fire Sunday on board a ship at Naval Base San Diego, military officials said.

 The blaze was reported shortly before 9 a.m. on USS Bonhomme Richard, said Krishna Jackson, the base’s public information officer.